-It’s been a few weeks since we hit our crowdfunding target for Change the Story our campaign to get diverse books into schools.
-We raised more than £55,000 to get 10,000 inclusive and representative books into schools and nurseries, so we thought we’d give a little update to let you know how it’s all going and what we still have left to do.
+It’s been a few weeks since we hit our crowdfunding target for Change the Story!
+This is our campaign to get diverse books into schools.
+We raised more than £55,000 to get 10,000 inclusive and representative books into schools and nurseries!
+So we thought we’d give a little update to let you know how it’s all going and what we still have left to do.

 Choosing schools and nurseries

 We’ve been working really closely with KPMG UK, who donated 4,400 books to the campaign, to identify the nurseries who will receive a box of books.